Anxious employees. Falling profits. Unhappy customers. Huge organizational changes.

 - Who is responsible for what channels of communication (email, Twitter, intranet, press release etc.)

-This crisis communication plan example will help you create your own:
+This crisis communication plan template will help you create your own:

-Design Tip: Click any of the text boxes to add your own words.
+Design Tip: Click any of the text boxes to add your own words to any of our crisis communication plan examples.
 Change the font, size and color with a couple of clicks.
 No design experience required.

 You can also customize this consulting template to write a crisis communication plan: